junmeiRong/HBFUzz/README.md

 # HBFUzz
 This repository contains code and data for the paper titled "Efficient Directed Hybrid Fuzzing via Target-Centric Seed Selection and Generation"

+This tool consists of two components: fuzz testing with AFLGo and symbolic execution with SymCC.
+It is divided into three stages:

+* Static Analysis: Use the svf-tool to compute dependency relationships and basic block distance information (with .bc files obtained via wllvm).

+* Compile the Executable for Symbolic Execution (instrumented with SymCC).

+* Compile the Executable for Fuzz Testing (instrumented with AFLGo).

+During execution, AFLGo and SymCC run concurrently.

+The **symcc_fuzzing_helper** continuously monitors AFLGo’s output directory, identifies newly generated seeds, prioritizes them based on precomputed dependency and distance information, and performs symbolic execution accordingly.

+Below is an example using the libming project:
 # Operation Steps
 ## 0.Initialize the Project
 ```shell